acrocat/EverLayout/docs/writing.md

 The key being the view's name, and the value its [view model](#view-model).

-Given the sample, EverLayout would scan this layout's view environment for a property with this name that is a UIView.
-If it finds one, it will map this view model to that UIView, including adding it as a subview of this view model's parent model
+Given the sample, EverLayout would scan this layout's view environment for a property with this name.
+If it finds one, it will map this view model to that UIView, including adding it as a subview.

 If EverLayout is unable to find the view, it will move on.